-Prerequisite: Passing grade in Pre-AP Honors Algebra 1, or Pre-AP Algebra 1
+Prerequisite: Passing grade in Pre-AP Honors Algebra 1, or Pre-AP Algebra 1 This course shall follow the College Board curriculum for Pre-AP Geometry with Statistics.
+Additional concepts will be included throughout the year.

 Pre-AP Geometry with Statistics is designed to provide students with a meaningful conceptual bridge between algebra and geometry to deepen their understanding of mathematics.
 In this course, students are expected to use the mathematical knowledge and skills they have developed previously to problem solve across the domains of algebra, geometry, and statistics.
 The course includes a unit of statistics and probability to help students build a deeper understanding of essential concepts related to quantitative literacy.
+A TI-84 graphing calculator is required.